michael-molnar/text-summarizer/README.md

 This project contains the following structure:

-Notebook 1: Exploratory Data Analysis and Data Pre-Processing
+<b>Notebook 1:</b> Exploratory Data Analysis and Data Pre-Processing

-Notebook 2:  Building and Training of Deep Learning Models
+<b>Notebook 2:</b>  Building and Training of Deep Learning Models

-Notebook 3:  Loading of Models and Displaying Plots
+<b>Notebook 3:</b>  Loading of Models and Displaying Plots

-Notebook 4:  Using the Models to Summarize Input Text
+<b>Notebook 4:</b>  Using the Models to Summarize Input Text

-Flask Application Folder:  All of the deployment files for our Summarizer Flask Application
+<b>Flask Application Folder:</b>  All of the deployment files for our Summarizer Flask Application

-Heroku Files Folder:  Deployment files with the model removed for resource limitations
+<b>Heroku Files Folder:</b>  Deployment files with the model removed for resource limitations